| Version | 5.17.0 |

 |

 | MetaDefender Core's NGINX web server will not start if weak cipher suites are used for HTTPS | On MetaDefender Core version 5.2.0 and later, OpenSSL 1.x has been replaced by OpenSSL 3.x within the product and its dependencies, including PostgreSQL and NGINX, to enhance security and address known vulnerabilities in OpenSSL 1.x.
 However, NGINX's implementation of OpenSSL 3.x in MetaDefender Core enforces strong encryption by rejecting all weak cipher suites.
 It only accepts "HIGH" encryption cipher suites as defined by OpenSSL https://www.openssl.org/docs/man1.1.1/man1/ciphers.html.
 This means ciphers based on MD5 and SHA1 hashing are no longer supported.
 Consequently, if you previously configured MetaDefender Core for HTTPS connections using a weak SSL cipher with your certificate, the service will not start due to NGINX's OpenSSL 3.x security enforcement.
-To prevent and remediate the issue before upgrading MetaDefender Core, please refer to the following resources: HTTPS Failure on MetaDefender Core 5.2.0 (or newer) |
+To prevent and remediate the issue before upgrading MetaDefender Core, please refer to the following resources: HTTPS Failure on MetaDefender Core 5.2.0 (or newer). |

 | TCP socket port exhaustion may cause the service trouble, preventing from restarting, and Workflow configuration corrupted | This issue affected MetaDefender Core (MD Core) version 5.15.0 and earlier and is enhanced starting from version 5.15.1.
 TCP socket port exhaustion might be triggered by other applications; for example, MetaDefender KIOSK v4.7.6.3514 (fixed in later releases).
 Consequently, MD Core may behave abnormally, corrupt its Workflow Configuration, and fail to restart. |